marianmoldovan/alexa-asr-evaluation/README.md

 After the build has finished, click on **Evaluate Model**, on **Utterance profiler** and type *I want a spanish restaurant* and check that the returned intent is *searchRestaurant*

+### Step 2.
+Create an ASR Annotation Set

+Go to the **Annotation Sets** tab, and select the **ASR Evaluation** option.

+Here you can see the annotation sets you have configured for this skill, if you followed the steps in order, you shouldn't have any.
+So click on create annotation set.

+Name it to: **SkillTest.v0**

+Now, you have to options, one, to upload the audios or to record them with your computer's microphone.
+Upload the following files and add the utterances:

++ Audio: <a id="raw-url" href="https://raw.githubusercontent.com/marianmoldovan/alexa-asr-evaluation/master/audios/pulpoalagallega.mp3">pulpoalagallega.mp3</a>, Utterance: *i want pulpo a la gallega*